techmoves/math-magicians/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-## 🛠 Built With <a name="built-with"></a>
-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Tech Stack <a name="tech-stack"></a>